nxxh447/nxxh447/README.md

 <img src="./assets/newbannn.jpg" alt="banner">

-Hey, im nxxh, here's some stuff about me ig... oh yea and you should maybe like look at [this](https://github.com/nx-0/) or something...
+Hey, im nxxh, here's some stuff about me ig... oh yea and you should maybe like look at [this](https://github.com/nx-0/) or something...<br>
+I've pretty much decided I'm exclusivly a JavaScript dev from now on (looking into TypeScript).

 here's what i mainly work with:
 - javascript
-- html/css
 - node.js
 - discord.js